Britto Michael

-Britto Michael is an Indian film composer, sound engineer, songwriter and singer.
-He made his debut with the Tamil film, Sundaattam in 2013.
+Britto Michael is an Indian film composer, sound engineer, songwriter and singer, who works predominantly in Tamil films.
+He made his debut with the film, Sundaattam in 2013.

 Career

 Britto Michael came to Chennai to study, but got interested in scoring music.
-He has done title tracks for TV shows for Vijay TV, films before landing Sundattam as his first feature film.
+He has done title tracks for TV shows for Vijay TV, films before landing Sundattam as his first feature film, which became famous for the song "Narumugaye".